Steps to follow to become a broker

 Step 7: Receiving the licence

 That’s it!
-If your licence application has been properly completed and all licence requirements are met, you will receive your licence by email.
+If your licence application has been properly completed and all licence requirements are met, you will receive a licence issuance confirmation by email.
 You may print it and present it to your clients.
 Note that you will have to renew your licence every year, pay the applicable fees and complete the Mandatory Continuing education Program (MCEP) to keep your knowledge current for your own benefit and that of your clients.
 For more information, please read the Guideline – Licence Issue and Maintenance.